 Mr. Wright is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization.
 He has worked extensively as a consultant and advisor to trial lawyers before, during, and after trial.
 In addition to his traditional appellate court practice, Mr. Wright has also focused his appellate efforts on summary judgments, expert witness challenges, jury charges, disqualification and recusal, arbitration-related litigation, mandamus and other extraordinary writs, supersedeas and judgment enforcement, and attorney’s fees issues.
 He regularly counsels clients in the coordination of legal strategies and business goals, particularly in the evaluation of potential appeals.

-Mr. Wright was recognized as a Texas "Super Lawyer" in 2003, 2004, 2005 and 2009 for Appellate Law and again in 2022 and the 11 years immediately preceding for Business Litigation by Super Lawyers magazine.
-Mr. Wright was also recognized in The Best Lawyers in America® for Commercial Litigation in 2023 and the ten years immediately preceding.
+Mr. Wright was recognized as a Texas "Super Lawyer" in 2003, 2004, 2005 and 2009 for Appellate Law and again in 2023 and the 12 years immediately preceding for Business Litigation by Super Lawyers magazine.
+Mr. Wright was also recognized in The Best Lawyers in America® for Commercial Litigation in 2024 and the 11 years immediately preceding.
 Mr. Wright was recognized with Kilpatrick Townsend’s 2022 Diversity & Inclusion Legal Service Award for his diligence and dedication in advancing justice and equality and/or diversity and inclusion in the legal field through his work at the firm.
 He is AV Preeminent® rated by Martindale-Hubbell.*